Why Gryt?

 - Server data is everything that belongs to a server: channels, roles, membership, messages, and uploads.

-When authentication is enabled, servers verify signed tokens and do not need to store or process your password.
-The server you join can still store and process the content you send to it (messages and uploads), because that’s how server-hosted communication works.
+When you join a server, you prove your identity through a challenge-response protocol — the server never receives a reusable token it could replay.
+The server you join can still store and process the content you send to it (messages and uploads), because that's how server-hosted communication works.

 Trust boundaries (what you're trusting)